 Xmdp.
 XMDP - XHTML Meta Data Profiles.
 XMDP™ (XHTML Meta Data Profiles) is a simple XHTML-based format for defining HTML meta data profiles easy to read and write by both humans and machines.

 The markup is a profile of XHTML.
 To find out how to write and use XMDP, read the following sections: Introduction, Description and Example Introduction to XMDP, description of the format, and an example of an XMDP profile.
 XMDP: Introduction and Format Description.
 Author(s) Tantek Çelik Introduction HTML4 has several mechanisms for describing meta data, the most well known being the <meta> element.

 Usually, HTML tags tell the browser how to display the information included in the tag.
 For example, <h1>Avatar</h1> tells the browser to display the text string "Avatar" in a heading 1 format.
 However, the HTML tag doesn't give any information about what that text string means—"Avatar" could refer to the hugely successful 3D movie, or it could refer to a type of profile picture—and this can make it more difficult for search engines to intelligently display relevant content to a user.

 Sometimes, it is desirable to annotate content with specific machine-readable labels, e.g. to allow generic scripts to provide services that are customised to the page, or to enable content from a variety of cooperating authors to be processed by a single script in a consistent manner.
 For this purpose, authors can use the microdata features described in this section.
+5.1.2 The basic syntax.
 HTML Microdata.
 Microdata rdf.